Yakushima/NSM-DALIA/nsm-dalia-0.9/README.txt

 SWI-PROLOG must be installed in your system for NSM-DALIA to  work.
 NSM-DALIA passes basic tests up to SWI-Prolog version 8.0.0.

 You can start NSM-DALIA on Windows by double-clicking on the file "dalia_cline.pl".
+[Need instructions on how to bind the ".pl" suffix to SWI-Prolog.]

 On Linux, open a terminal and switch to the NSM-DALIA directory; then start SWI-PROLOG (the command should be simply "prolog"), and, when SWI-PROLOG is loaded, type